loco-can/loco-can-software/Loco_can_controller/FLOATCHART.md

 The status led blinks orange fastly.

-To save settings, long hold the horn button.
 To exit the setup mode, the mains switch must be switched off.
+All settings are saved.

 ### Loco pairing
-To select the paired loco in a multi traktion setup, the direction switch must be in off position.
-The selected loco is blinking with all lights.
+To select a loco as paired in a multi traktion setup, the direction switch must be in off position.
+The selected loco is blinking with all headlights.
+Short push the horn button to select the next loco.

 ### Loco direction setup
 To synchronize the position of the direction switch on the controller and the actual driving direction of the loco, this setup is used.
 It can be done for more locos in a multi traktion setup by stepping from loco to loco using the horn button.

 To select the forward direction of a loco, the direction switch has to be brought in the position, where the forward lights of the selected loco are blinking.

+Short push the horn button to select the next loco.

 ```mermaid
 graph TD;